 create database clouddb;

-Allow “clouddbuser” to access the “clouddb” database on localhost with predefined password.
+clouddb” database on localhost with the predefined password.

 grant all on clouddb.* to 'clouddbuser'@'localhost' identified by 'password';

-Set SELinux to allow OwnCloud to write the data.
+Configure SELinux to allow OwnCloud to write the data or disable SELinux permanently.

 semanage fcontext -a -t httpd_sys_rw_content_t '/var/www/html/owncloud/data' restorecon '/var/www/html/owncloud/data' semanage fcontext -a -t httpd_sys_rw_content_t '/var/www/html/owncloud/config' restorecon '/var/www/html/owncloud/config' semanage fcontext -a -t httpd_sys_rw_content_t '/var/www/html/owncloud/apps' restorecon '/var/www/html/owncloud/apps'

-Open up web browser, point a URL to http://your-ip-address/owncloud.
-Browser will take you to ownCloud setup page where it must be configured before going to live.
+Open up a web browser, point it to the below URL.
+The browser will take you to ownCloud setup page where it must be configured before going to live.

 Enter admin user name, password, data folder location and database details.